ayajnik/fakeNewsClassifier/README.md

 In the textClassifier, we will create the custom logger.
 The logger will be created in __init__.py file This will able to capture all the logs that will be generated while running our project.

 Now we will create our exception.
 For this we will be using box-exception library and this library will help us in creating the exception errors that might come across while executing the project.
+This will be created in the utils folder in common.py file.